Qazeer/artefacts.help/pages/windows/lnk.md

 usually respectively indicate **when the target file was first and last opened** for automatically created `shortcut files`.

-Each shortcut file additionally yield the following information:
+Each shortcut file additionally yields the following information:

   - The **target file's absolute path, size and attributes** (hidden, read-only, etc.).
-The size and attributes are updated at each access to the target file (that induce an update to the `shortcut file`).
+The size and attributes are updated upon every access to the target file (that induce an update to the `shortcut file`).

   - The **target file and the `shortcut file`** (source) itself **`Modified, Access, and Created (MAC)` timestamps at the time of the last access to the